dominikbaeribm/ecm-containers/Readme.md

 # ecm-containers
 Auxiliary Repository for deploying ECM docker containers

+Remark: 2021-03-05 The docker images for cloud pak for business automation and db2 have changed.
+A lot of the idea might still work but this github repository would need a major update.

 Here you should find everything to create a complete working IBM Case Manager, IBM Content Manager infrastructure